trailofbits/testing-handbook/content/docs/fuzzing/3-python.md

 ## Installation

-Atheris supports 32-bit and 64-bit Linux, and Mac OSX.
+Atheris supports 32-bit and 64-bit Linux, and macOS.
 We recommend fuzzing on Linux because it's simpler to manage and often faster.
-If you'd like to run Atheris in a Linux environment on a Mac or Windows system we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+If you'd like to run Atheris in a Linux environment on a Mac or Windows system, we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-If you'd like a fully operational Linux environment see the [`Dockerfile`](#dockerfile) section below.
+If you'd like a fully operational Linux environment, see the [`Dockerfile`](#dockerfile) section below.

 If you'd like to install Atheris locally, first install a recent version of `clang`, preferably the [latest release](https://github.com/llvm/llvm-project/releases), then run the following command: